 “My comrades sent me to study dentistry at the University.
 I went as a civilian so that no one would identify me as a guerrilla.
 But a deserter recognized me and turned me in.
 At the trial I was charged with rebellion, homicide, kidnapping and sentenced to 60 years.
 We are not sentenced for having committed any crime, but for what we are, for being revolutionaries” says Ledis, whose eyes flashed when asked what would happen after ratification of peace agreements in the plebiscite.

 “We were told that all political prisoners will be set free to the streets,” she said almost shaken.
-“Once free I plan to study dentistry, I want to finish the course that I already have advanced and be at the disposal of the party that we believe, will be a lot of hard work ahead, especially in rural areas.”
+“Once free I plan to study dentistry, I want to finish the course that I already have advanced and be ready to help the party that we believe in.
+There will be a lot of hard work ahead, especially in rural areas.”